Ezequiel92/GalaxyInspector/README.md

     <a href="https://ezequiel92.github.io/GalaxyInspector/dev/intro/"><img src="https://img.shields.io/badge/documentation-blue.svg"></a>
 </p>

-A Julia module for the data analysis of galaxy simulations.
+A Julia module for the analysis of galaxy simulations.

 > [!CAUTION]
-> This code is written for my personal use and is a work in progress, thus it may break at any moment.
+> This is written for my personal use and is a work in progress, thus it may break at any moment.
 Use it at your own risk.

 > ℹ️ **NOTE**
 >